 Water is often called the universal solvent.
 Water picks up minerals as it travels many miles over rocks and through soil as it makes its way to water treatment facilities.
 Those minerals, mostly calcium and magnesium, are dissolved and held in solution even after going through the treatment process.

 The minerals in hard water can cause spots to form on dishes and a scale to form on showerheads, faucets and kitchen appliances like coffee makers.
 Boiling hard water causes the dissolved calcium to form a whitish or grayish or oily-looking scum on top of the boiling water.
 Freezing hard water will also cause the calcium to form white particles that appear when the ice melts in a glass.

 Call the Canton Water Department Laboratory at 330-489-3035 or call the after-hours the dispatcher at 330-489-3315.
 We will ask you questions regarding the problem and take the steps required to resolve it.
 If you have any further questions, visit the Ohio Environmental Protection Agency (EPA) website.

 If you have a private well and need more testing than the Canton Water Department Laboratory can provide, Heidelberg College can provide further testing at an economical cost.

 First, you should make sure that you are using a modern/up-to-date browser (that is also a great security tip).
-If you are still having problems, then email the webmaster all the specific and relevant information, including the web page address.
+If you are still having problems, then email the Site Owner all the specific and relevant information, including the web page address.